bluzelle/BluzelleESR/README.md

 getSwarmCount() - A function that returns the number of swarms on the network

-  -Only can be called if contract is active
+  - Only can be called if contract is active

 ```
-  function getSwarmInfo(bytes32 swarmID)
+  function getSwarmInfo(string swarmID)
 ```

 getSwarmInfo() - A function that returns information about the specified swarm

-  -Only can be called if contract is active
+  - Only can be called if contract is active
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)

 ```
-  function getNodeInfo(bytes32 swarmID, bytes32 nodeHostName)
+  function getNodeInfo(string swarmID, string nodeHostName)
 ```

 getNodeInfo() - A function that returns information about a certain node in a specific swarm

-  -Only can be called if contract is active
+  - Only can be called if contract is active
-  -swarmID represents the SID of the swarm.
+  - swarmID represents the SID of the swarm.
 Input will need to be in hex format (0xacc...)
-  -nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050)
+  - nodeHostName = the URL of the node (http://testnet.bluzelle.com:5050)

 ```
   function getSwarmList()